Transgender genocide: United States

+Leah Owen highlights how far-right groups in the U.S. have been incorporating anti-transgender rhetoric and ideas, and the attempts at the time of writing that sought to eradicate transgender people through "broader cultural/legal/social action" rather than direct extermination.
+Geneticist Emerson Dusic et al. writing in 2024 highlight how discussions that have occurred in legislatures around bills seeking to limit the rights of transgender people employ medical science and rhetoric that are reminiscent of those used by eugenicists in the 20th century.

-In a 2015 interview with CBC Radio, Terryn Witten, an expert on transgender violence, said that if just looking at the United States, she would not use the term genocide and instead refer to it as "rampant murder".
+In a 2015 interview with CBC Radio, Terryn Witten, an expert on violence against transgender people, said that if just looking at the United States, she would not use the term genocide and instead refer to it as "rampant murder".
 Witten does argue that when taking a global perspective, there is a transgender genocide ongoing.
-In the same interview, hate crime expert Bernie Farber of the Canadian Jewish Congress contested the use of the term "transgender genocide" to describe the situation internationally or in the US or Canada due to the state offering protections to trans people in contrast with the state taking a policy of elimination.
+In the same interview, hate crime expert Bernie Farber of the Canadian Jewish Congress contested the use of the term "transgender genocide" to describe the situation internationally or in the U.S. or Canada due to the state offering protections to trans people in contrast with the state taking a policy of elimination.
 He described it as being insensitive to victims of recognized genocides, such as the Holocaust, because it does not meet the legal test, despite the "terrible crimes against the community."
 He argued that it could be applicable on a national level in certain locations, such as in Russia or Uganda.

+Michael Knowles at CPAC 2025.
+Knowles' previous comments at CPAC 2023 received widespread condemnation for the use of eliminationist rhetoric.